brontosaurusrex/brontosaurusrex.github.io/_posts/2018-01-28-bulwark-masternode.md

     bulwark-cli masternode status
     bulwark-cli getwalletinfo		# see the profit

-Warning: All this assumes ^ that bulwark is same/close to vivo, so value.
+Warning: All this assumes ^ that bulwark is same/close to vivo, so wow.

 Patching back the masternode to your local wallet software?
 [https://youtu.be/Lybtz7iucVs?t=22m15s](https://youtu.be/Lybtz7iucVs?t=22m15s)